felipeBianchini/python-c-compiler/README.md

 # Students: Felipe Bianchini, C21178.
 André Salas, C27058

-The current version of the project consists of a lexer that takes in a simplified form of Python called Fangless Python and outputs a series of tokens and errors.
+The current version of the project consists of a lexer and a parser that takes in a simplified form of Python called Fangless Python and outputs a series of tokens and errors, which are sent to the parser to check for syntax errors.

 ## User Guide